-We collect this information so we can fulfil our legitimate interests as a business to ensure that our Specialists are trained to the highest level so that our customers receive the very best travel advice.
+We collect this information so we can fulfil our legitimate interests as a business to ensure that our Specialists are trained to the highest level so that our clients receive the very best travel advice.

-l) We may collect certain other information that you give us, for example, when you contact us for a particular reason other than those set out above such as to report problems with our website.
+l) We may collect certain other information that you give us, for example, when you contact us for a particular reason other than those set out above, such as to report problems with our website.

 It is in our legitimate interests as a business to use your data in this way, for example, we have a clear interest in ensuring that our website works properly and in ensuring that we operate our business efficiently.
 We will always ensure that your rights are protected.

 2.2 As well as collecting personal information directly from you, we also collect some from third parties including Google Analytics, Salesforce and via our app solution provider (mTrip).